qerty2/prankboot/README.md

 **This also only works on windows.**

+**This is a VERY early framework.
+The codee is unclear and needs rewriting (which is on the top of my to-do list for this.
+It does not at all represent what the final version will look like.**

 Has a 25% chance to  kill explorer.exe then proceed to open 100 tabs of e621, and will run by itself on startup if you run the installer.

 Also has a further 5% chance after that 25% chance to just crash your computer.
 Fun!